-The government employment exception of IRC §3121(b)(7) does not apply to service covered by an agreement under Section 218 of the SSA.
-16 Treas.
-Reg. §31.3121(b)(7)-2(e) provides for the definition of a retirement system:
+The government employment exception of IRC section 3121(b)(7) does not apply to service covered by a section 218 agreement.13 Treas. reg. section 31.3121(b)(7)-2(e) provides the definition of a retirement system:

-"(e) Definition of retirement system.
-(1) Requirement that system provide retirement-type benefits.
 For purposes of section 3121(b)(7)(F), a retirement system includes any pension, annuity, retirement or similar fund or system within the meaning of section 218 of the Social Security Act that is maintained by a State, political subdivision or instrumentality thereof to provide retirement benefits to its employees who are participants.
 Whether a plan is maintained to provide retirement benefits with respect to an employee is determined under the facts and circumstances of each case.
 For example, a plan providing only retiree health insurance or other deferred welfare benefits is not considered a retirement system for this purpose.
 The legal form of the system is generally not relevant.
 Thus, for example, a retirement system may include a plan described in section 401(a), an annuity plan or contract under section 403 or a plan described in section 457(b) or (f) of the Internal Revenue Code.
-In addition, the Social Security system is not a retirement system for purposes of section 3121(b)(7)(F) and this section."
+In addition, the Social Security system is not a retirement system for purposes of section 3121(b)(7)(F) and this section.